abhi-debuginside/generic-memoryCache/Readme.md

 # Implementation plan
 ## Req 1 - Try bare minimum add & get an items
-    1. Should be able to check a key is exists in cache
+    1. Should be able to check a key is exists in cache - done
-    2. Should be able to add any object
+    2. Should be able to add any object - done
-    3. Should be able to retrieve item from cache
+    3. Should be able to retrieve item from cache - done
-    4. Should not cache null value
+    4. Should not cache null value - done
 ## Req 2 -
+    1. Configurable maximum number of items which it can hold at any one time. - done
+    2. If the cache becomes full, any attempts to add additional items should succeed - done
+    3. The ‘least recently used’ approach when selecting which item to evict. - done
+## Req 3 -
+    1. Should be thread-safe for all methods
+    2. Implement callback, allows the consumer to know when items get evicted

 # Times